ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Physical infrastructure

-This layer provides the physical compute, storage, and network resources to be used by the virtual infrastructure.
+This layer provides the physical infrastructure (compute, storage, and network resources) to be used by the virtual infrastructure.

 ### Virtualization infrastructure (Compute and Network)